-The two closing sessions, on Thursday, were devoted to reports of the respective committees, and to discussion and actiom on the resolutions presented.
+The two closing sessions, on Thursday, were devoted to reports of the respective committees, and to discussion and action on the resolutions presented.

-During the afternoon there was a mild flurry when Moshe Furmansky, spokes-man for Hashomer Hatzair, which stands on a platform of bi-nationalism in Palestine, obtained the floor, and announced his opposition to a Jewish Commonwealth.
+During the afternoon there was a mild flurry when Moshe Furmansky, spokes-man for Hashomer Hatzair, which stands on a platform of bi-nationalism in Palestine, obtained the floor, and announced opposition to a Jewish Common-

-Judge Meier Steinbrink of Brooklyn declared: "I came here with an open mind.
+Judge Meier Steinbrink of Brook-lyn declared: "I came here with an open mind.
 I learned much-and I have contributed to a result which I believe to be both correct and just."

-The recommendation that the Conference be reconvened for another session within a year met with some opposition.
+The recommendation that the Confer-The recommendation that the Conference be reconvened for another session within a year met with some opposition.
 Some delegates objected that it was the first step toward making the Conference a permanent body, and they were opposed to that.
 Many opinions were expressed, but the recommendation of the committee, to meet again within a year, was adopted overwhelmingly.